By Amy O’Hair

 Who would site “the Largest and Most Important City Subdivision” next to an extensive and notorious jail compound?
 That’s exactly what Behrend Joost did in 1890 when he created the Sunnyside district from a portion of the Rancho San Miguel land that Leland Stanford sold off then.
 The choicer cuts went to other investors; this was no Stanford Heights (later Miraloma Park), perched on Mt Davidson.
 (Joost’s true aim was to be Baron of the Electric Rails, in any case.)

 There had been a jail on this property in some form or another since the 1850s; the city originally bought the 100-acre House of Refuge lot in 1854, when it was far, far from the city.
 The 1905 view show below is now unimaginable: the Jail complex has been replaced by City College of San Francisco, and the narrow railroad tracks of the San Francisco-San Jose train line that passed directly by have been replaced by the Interstate 280 Freeway.

-The jail fences on the northeastern side touched Havelock Street, Sunnyside’s southernmost street.
-The compound had different names and reformatory functions over the years: House of Refuge; Industrial School; House of Correction; Branch County Jail No. 2; finally Ingleside Jail, after 1906.
+The Jail was Sunnyside’s close neighbor; the high white fences on the northeastern side touched Havelock Street, Sunnyside’s southernmost street.
+The compound had different names and reformatory functions over the years: House of Refuge; Industrial School; House of Correction; Branch County Jail No. 2; and finally Ingleside Jail, after 1906.

 Anyone living or walking on the southern streets of Sunnyside could see its battered fences and the tops of its grim structures.
 And so it was, from the time the streets were laid out in 1891 until 1934, when the jail inmates were finally moved to a new building in San Bruno—forty-three years of co-existence.
 Perhaps it added a certain frisson to living in the “sticks,” as the neighborhood was still called, even as late as the 1920s.(2)